top of page

 FREQUENTLY ASKED QUESTIONS

 When are meetings?
 The Seattle Pen Club (SPC) offers two meetings per month: on the third Saturday of the month from 11am to 1pm and on the last Sunday of the month from 12pm to 2pm.
 Some people attend just one meeting and some people attend both.
 You are welcome at either or both!
+Very occasionally members will plan additional meetings in other locations.
+Those meetings will be posted here, in our private Facebook group, and in our email newsletter.
 Learn more.

 Where are meetings?
 The West Side meeting (on the third Saturday of the month) is held in the Stadler Room at the Lake Forest Towne Center.